 The YW has a strong volunteer Board of Directors that serve as great ambassadors of the programs and services we offer.

-If you are interested in becoming a YWCA Niagara Region Board Member, recruitment begins each year in late June and over the summer months but you can apply here at any time throughout the year.
+If you are interested in becoming a YWCA Niagara Region Board Member, recruitment will begin in Summer 2020.
 Once the recruitment process has been completed the Board Development Committee adds potential new Board Members to the Slate of Officers for voting in at the Annual General Meeting held each November.